Academic Calendar 2024/25

 Note 2: EAP courses are considered developmental level and are not awarded university credit.

-• Completion of Continuing Education programs that have a practicum component (e.g. Activity Assistant, Legal Administration, Medical Office Assistant, Public Relations, Records Management, Veterinary Assistant).
+or Completion of a Continuing Education program that has a practicum component (e.g. Activity Assistant, Legal Administrative Assistant, Medical Office Assistant, Public Relations, Records Management, Veterinary Administrative Assistant)

 Themes, minors, concentrations, and other specializations

-Students wishing to declare a minor or Theme should indicate their intent to do so by 60 credits or, for transfer students with more than 60 credits, at time of entry.
-Students wishing to apply for declare a concentration in Applied Management (currently unavailable) should refer to the requirements for application (below).
+Students wishing to declare a minor or theme should indicate their intent to do so by 60 credits or, for transfer students with more than 60 credits, at time of entry.

 Themes

 Themes allow students to create a customized program of study in an area for which UFV does not offer a major or minor.
-Students complete their Theme using upper-level courses from two or more disciplines.
-Past Themes have included explorations of aging, public relations, Middle Eastern studies, and agroecology.
-Students should request a meeting with the program advisor or chair to discuss building their Theme around their educational and professional interests.
+Students must receive approval from the BIS Advisor or Chair before selecting courses that build towards a theme, Students complete their theme using upper-level courses from two or more disciplines.

-• A minimum 2.00 grade requirement in all Theme courses.
+• A minimum 2.00 GPA, or minimum C grade in all courses.

 Applied Management concentration